Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model: Asymptotic limits

 In the particular case $X=0$ this Gaussian asymptotic coincides with the one obtained in Ref. \cite{BSM1}.
 Note that Eq.~(\ref{slinear}) is applicable only for $|\lambda|\ll 1$, that is for $|J-\bar{J}|\ll e^{-X^2/2}$.
 This condition becomes restrictive at $X\gg 1$, where the expected value of the transferred heat is extremely small.

-Evaluating Eqs.~(\ref{lambdalinear}) and (\ref{slinear}) at $J=1/2$, one can probe small fluctuations of the energy median $x=X_m$, which is an analog of the tracer position in the SSEP.
+Evaluating Eqs.~(\ref{lambdalinear}) and (\ref{slinear}) at $J=1/2$, one can probe small fluctuations of the energy median $x=X_m$, which is an analog of the tracer position in the SSEP and other single-file systems.
 At fixed $J$ the applicability condition of the perturbation expansion $\lambda\ll 1$ demands that $|X_m|\ll 1$.
 Using the small-argument asymptotic of $\text{erfc}(...)$, we obtain in the leading order $\lambda \simeq 2\sqrt{2} X_m$, and (in the rescaled variables)

 This corresponds to a Gaussian asymptotic of the probability distribution $\rho(X_m,T)$ of the median.
 In the original variables